saturnboy/learning_collection_views/README.md

 Learning Collection Views
 =========================

-Here's a set of Xcode project touching on some of the cool ways to use UICollectionView in your iOS apps.
+Here's a single Xcode project touching on some of the cool ways to use UICollectionView in your iOS apps.

-There are a few different apps, each exercising different aspects of collection views:
+Inside the project, there are a bunch of storyboards and associated view controllers, each exercising different aspects of collection views:

+0. UITableView
-1. UITableView
+1. UICollectionView grid
+1. UICollectionView single horizontal row